rxcle/rxindi-support/readme.md

 Rxindi is a plugin for Adobe InDesign that allows for powerful one-click data merge, document composition and dynamic processing of reusable InDesign templates based on content coming from a variety of formats.

-Rxindi comes in two editions:
+Rxindi comes in three editions:
-- [Rxindi Document Composer](https://exchange.adobe.com/apps/cc/6ab1bd21/rxindi-document-composer) (latest, for InDesign 2025 or newer)
+- [Rxindi Document Composer](https://exchange.adobe.com/apps/cc/6ab1bd21/rxindi-document-composer) (latest complete edition, for InDesign 2025 or newer)
+- [Rxindi Free](https://exchange.adobe.com/apps/cc/9c781333/rxindi-free) (for non-commercial and evaluation purposes)
 - [Rxindi "Classic"](https://exchange.adobe.com/apps/cc/103684/rxindi) (for InDesign 2019 or newer)

 ## Getting Started